Chandu-Sasidharan/merge-demo/README.md

 6. I am on the pr-demo branch
 7. I am on pr conflicts branch
 8. Another line number 7 from main branch
+9. I am working on the main branch adding feature1